01-edu/Branch-AI/one_md_per_day_format/piscine/Week1/day1.md

 - https://numpy.org/doc/
 - https://jakevdp.github.io/PythonDataScienceHandbook/

-# Exercice 1 Your first NumPy array
+# Exercise 1 Your first NumPy array

 The goal of this exercise is to use many Python data types in **NumPy** arrays. **NumPy** arrays are intensively used in **NumPy** and **Pandas**.
 They are flexible and allow to use optimized **NumPy** underlying functions.